-QoS can be customized by changing the output scheduling used for the hardware queues in the Switch.
+Changing the output scheduling used for the hardware queues in the Switch can customize QoS.
 As with any changes to QoS implementation, careful consideration should be given to how network traffic in lower priority queues is affected.
 Changes in scheduling may result in unacceptable levels of packet loss or significant transmission delay.
 If you choose to customize this setting, it is important to monitor network performance, especially during peak demand, as bottlenecks can quickly develop if the QoS settings are not suitable.
-In the Configuration folder open the QoS folder and click QoS Output Scheduling, to view the screen shown below.
+In the Configuration folder open the QoS folder and click QoS Output Scheduling, to view the window shown below.